BabyLizzy-FunTime-Lab/RealEstateCare-LOI/README.md

 ```

 ## Dummy data
-- Data db: Uses [RealEstateCareJSON](https://json-real-estate-care-3167f11da290.herokuapp.com/) for dummy data.
+- Data db: <br/>Uses [RealEstateCareJSON](https://json-real-estate-care-3167f11da290.herokuapp.com/) for dummy data.
 It's my private heroku JSON server.
 [GitHub](https://github.com/BabyLizzy-FunTime-Lab/JsonRealEstateCare)
-- Media: Images and PDF's are stored and fetched as Base64 encoded strings, on and from
+- Media: <br/>Images and PDF's are stored and fetched as Base64 encoded strings, on and from
 [RealEstateCareJSON](https://json-real-estate-care-3167f11da290.herokuapp.com/).

+## Error notes
+- Blocked aria-hidden:<br/>
+This error appears to originate from the datepicker npm package used in this app.
+I haven't used the aria-hidden
+attribute in this application.
+- PDF encoding issues:<br/>
+Under the modifications part of an inspection, it is possible to safe and view a pdf.
+I am getting
+warnings in the console regarding this process.
+The component works, but needs more work to resolve
+these issues.